core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The proxy might still be able to forward back individual responses to the client in a streamed fashion.

-Individual responses can be forwarded back one by one as they come (like a CoAP-to-CoAP proxy does), or as soon as a certain amount of them have been received from the servers.
+Individual responses can be forwarded back one by one as they come (like a CoAP-to-CoAP proxy does), or as soon as a certain amount of them has been received from the servers.

 This can be achieved by combining the Content-Type multipart/mixed used in the previous sections with the Transfer-Coding "chunked" specified in RFC 9112.